partner

 Distracted driving is one of the deadliest driver behaviors.
 It refers to operating a motor vehicle without paying attention to the driving task.
 Driving safely requires a driver’s full attention.
 Any amount of attention taken away from the driving task can diminish the driver’s ability to correctly and safely control the car.
 Many issues contribute to the danger that distracted drivers present, including:

 Distracted drivers cannot manage the tasks that are essential to safely control a motor vehicle.
 Distractions can make it impossible for a driver to notice hazards and react in time to prevent an accident.
-Distractions increase the risk of speeding, running stop signs and red lights, making an unsafe lane change, cutting someone off or failing to yield, and other dangerous traffic infractions.
+These drivers often cause crashes that injure pedestrians, cyclists, and other motorists—cases frequently handled by a Fort Collins pedestrian accident lawyer, Loveland car accident attorney, or Greeley car accident attorney depending on the crash location.

 It is your responsibility as a motor vehicle driver to avoid distraction.
 This starts with turning your phone on driving mode or do not disturb.
 Texting is considered the most dangerous type of distracted driving because it diverts a driver in three ways: visually, manually and cognitively.
 Use the special settings available on your phone to temporarily turn off notifications while you’re driving.
 Never text, use social media, send emails, watch videos, take pictures or video chat while driving.